MC’s PLOTXY - A scientific plotting and post-processing program

 Normally the user selected scales in the Plot scale setup dialog are subject to some refining by the scale determination inner engine to allow easy numbers on the numerical tic marks.
 If, however the user wants total freedom in choosing minimum and maximum values of an axis, he can attain this checking the Exact match checkbox.
 See the example below.

-Starting from the same files and variables you can shoe plots in up to four windows.
-Each window has its own setups, line style, scale, data-browse window, etc. Example are shown below.
+Starting from the same files and variables you can show plots in different windows.
+Each window has its own setups, line style, scale, data-browse window, etc. A four-window example is shown below.

 PlotXY, in addition to plotting data from files, allows some post processing: finding the Fourier polynomial and making the corresponding bar charts, and creating new variables that are algebraic combination of others, or integral of others.
 These capabilities are discussed in this section.